nmbell/powdrgit/help/Get-GitConfigFile.md

 ```

 ### -Local
-Returns the repository config file.
+Returns the repository config file when inside a repository.

 ```yaml
 Type: SwitchParameter